influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 ### sysvinit

-If InfluxDB was installed using a pre-built package, and then launched as a service, `stderr` is redirected to `/var/log/influxdb/influxd.log`, and all log data will be written to that file.
+If InfluxDB was installed using a prebuilt package, and then launched as a service, `stderr` is redirected to `/var/log/influxdb/influxd.log`, and all log data will be written to that file.
 You can override this location by setting the variable `STDERR` in the file `/etc/default/influxdb`.

->**Note:** On OS X the logs, by default, are stored in the file `/usr/local/var/log/influxdb.log`
+>**Note:** Mac OS X logs are stored, by default, in the file `/usr/local/var/log/influxdb.log`.

 For example, if `/etc/default/influxdb` contains: